riatelab/bertin/README.md

 **Global parameters**

-In this section we define the global parameters of the map: its size, projection, background color, etc.
+In section *params* we define the global parameters of the map: its size, projection, background color, etc.

 ~~~js
 bertin.plot({